cjpais/writing/serve/day/dec3_2020/apple_m1_2.md

 will the rest of the industry try to catch up using unified memory arch?

 super high performance workloads!? rely on icc

+if you want more industry insight read the above lmao